 However, you will need to at least double and possibly quadruple this recipe depending on your blender/mixer.

 For this reason, I strongly prefer a whisk and a bowl!

 As for derivations, go for it, change the mustard for something more pokey.
-Use flavoured vinegars and of course throw in garlic and make aioli.
+Use flavoured vinegars and of course throw in garlic and/or truffles and make aioli.

 - 1 Large Egg Yolk

 - Lemon Juice to taste